 Recommended: Use ARTIK API with ARTIK IDE

 The fastest and simplest approach to ZigBee development is to use the ZigBee API.
 You can use ZigBee API calls just like any other ARTIK API calls.

-zigbee-test program – source code is provided here.
+zigbee-test program in the ARTIK IDE section.
 Just compile and run!